suzanbaert/Dplyr_Tutorials/Dplyr03_Filtering_rows.md

     ## 1 Didelphimorphia North American Opossum        18.0
     ## 2 Didelphimorphia Thick-tailed opposum          19.4

-Simarly you can use the other operators:
+Similarly you can use the other operators:
-`filter(order != "Rodentia")` will select everything except the Rodentia rows.
+- `filter(order != "Rodentia")` will select everything except the Rodentia rows.
-`filter(name > "v")` will just select the rows with a name in the alphabet after the letter v.
+- `filter(name > "v")` will just select the rows with a name in the alphabet after the letter v.

 If you want to select more than one animal you can use the `%in%`